Simulation-Software-Engineering/Lecture-Material/building-and-packaging/overview.md

 Learning goals:

-- Understanding the necessity to somehow package code written in a crude way
+- What is code packaging and which technologies are available to package code
-- Being able to determine the type of packaging required for the code
+- How is Python code packaged for uploading to PyPI and installation with pip
-- Modifying code and packaging it according to a standardization
+- How are software packages providedvia common packaging approaches (pip, apt, npm)
-- Uploading code to a remote package managing platform and testing the installation
+- How are software packages provided for high-performance computing (Spack, EasyBuild)

 ## Survey